wp-plugins/bv-pantheon-migration/readme.txt

 Don’t waste time manually migrating sites, focus on your projects and we’ll make it easy to get up and running on Pantheon.

+Shout out to [BlogVault.net](https://blogvault.net/) for the development and hand in creating this plugin.
+By using this plugin you are agreeing to their [Terms of Service](https://blogvault.net/tos)

 == Installation ==

 = There are two methods =